solbu/hldig/TESTING.md

 ## System Requirements

 ### Linux
-Install the following packages:
+On Debian and Debian derivatives like Ubuntu, Mint etc, install the following packages:

     build-essential
     libstdc++
-    libcrypto
     libssl-dev
     zlib1g-dev

+On Mageia, Fedora and other rpm based systems, install the following packages:

+    libstdc++-devel
+    openssl-devel
+    libzlib-devel

 ### Mac
 Install the appropriate xcode cli tools.